FDA Approval Process

 “PDUFA has allowed the Food and Drug Administration to bring access to new drugs as fast or faster than anywhere in the world.
 Since PDUFA was passed in 1992, more than 1,000 drugs and biologics have come to the market.”

-The act establishes two avenues for gaining approval: Standard Review and Priority Review.
+The act establishes two time frames for gaining approval: Standard Review and Priority Review.

 The goal for standard review is to get a drug through the approval process in 10 months.
 This type of review is applied to a drug that offers little to no improvement over other therapies already on the market.

 Priority review is a designation reserved for drugs that offer major advances in treatments or that provide treatment where none existed.
-It is an accelerated approval process in which the FDA aims to get a drug through the entire process in six months.
+The FDA aims to get a drug through the entire process in six months.

-The problem with priority review is that it allows an NDA to be approved before means are available to measure the drug’s effectiveness — a step that would usually be required.
+Further, the FDA has an accelerated approval pathway for some drugs used for serious and life-threatening illnesses that do not have adequate treatment.
+A limitation of the accelerated approval pathway is that it allows an NDA to be approved before means are available to fully measure the drug’s effectiveness — a step that would usually be required.

 “Instead, less traditional measures called surrogate endpoints are used to evaluate effectiveness,” according to the FDA.
 “These are laboratory findings or signs that may not be a direct measurement of how a patient feels, functions, or survives, but are considered likely to predict benefit.”